michaelowiti/phase-1-project/README.md

 You can use this json-server templateLinks to an external site. to generate your backend code.
 Using this template will make it easier to deploy your backend later on.

-If you prefer, instead of using the template, you can create a db.json file with a structure in the root of your project that looks like this: e,f
+If you prefer, instead of using the template, you can create a db.json file with a structure in the root of your project that looks like this:

 ## Support and contact details 🙂